SmartCambridge/icp-siri/siri_summary.md

 Extracting trips
 ----------------

 The raw data gives bus positions.
-Sorting by some combination of Origin, Departure, Origin Departure Time, Direction, Operator, Line and Vehicle Ref Might be expected to result in individual timetabled 'trips'.
-In practice it seems necessary to sort by *all* of these to produce anything useful.
+Partitioning the data by some combination of vehiclemonitoringref, lineref, directionref, datedvehiclejourneyref, operatorref, originref, destinationref, originaimeddeparturetime, and date might be expected to result in the paths corresponding to individual timetabled 'trips'.

+An exhaustive search across actual data on three weekdays 2017-04-26, 2017-08-30 and 2017-09-04 suggests that partitioning by anything other than

+    vehiclemonitoringref, datedvehiclejourneyref, originaimeddeparturetime
+    vehiclemonitoringref, originref, originaimeddeparturetime
+    vehiclemonitoringref, destinationref, originaimeddeparturetime
+    vehiclemonitoringref, lineref, datedvehiclejourneyref, originref, date(originaimeddeparturetime)
+    vehiclemonitoringref, lineref, datedvehiclejourneyref, destinationref, date(originaimeddeparturetime)

+selects unrelated trips.

+Leaving out vehiclemonitoringref, and selecting on (originref, destinationref, originaimeddeparturetime) produces a moderate number of duplicates which all look to be errors.
+Two particular versions:

+* Different vehicles travelling clearly separate routes but both claiming to be on the same one (e.g. two buses claiming to be running the same Cambridge Science Park --> Addenbrooke's Hospital Bus Station journey while one of them was in Peterborough).

+* Different vehicles each apparently travelling on seperate parts of the route making up the trip (e.g. a Bedford to Luton trip where one vehicle appears to run into Bedford bus station, a different one runs from Bedford to Wilstead, and a third from Wilstaed to Silsoe where the trip gets lost).

-The resulting paths are by and large consistent with expected timetable trips,  with the following occasional mis-feastures:
+Once extracted, the resulting paths are by and large consistent with expected timetable trips,  with the following occasional mis-feastures:

 * Position dropouts during trips.
 These may be more common in some places than others, perhaps reflecting poor GPS and/or mobile coverage.
-They may also be more common on fast route sections  (busway, A14, A428, A1307), though even random dropouts will be more obvious at speed.
+They may also be more common on fast route sections  (busway, A14, A428, A1307), though even random dropouts will also be more obvious at speed.

 * [Often related to dropouts] Very-occasional widely off-route points (e.g. a point north of Ely for a bus clearly going from Fulbourn to